Stoner – John Williams

 Cash lives with his Papaw and Mamaw in Sawyer, Tennessee.
 It’s a backwater town and Cash doesn’t imagine much of a future for himself even though it is a place he loves.
 His mother died of a drug overdose; he never knew his father, but his grandparents are just salt of the earth people.

 Cash’s best friend is Delaney Doyle.
 They met at a support group for people with family members who are addicts.
 Delaney is a genius, and that’s not an overstatement.
-For Cash, tying to understand how her mind works “is like trying to form a coherent thought in a dream.”
+For Cash, trying to understand how her mind works “is like trying to form a coherent thought in a dream.”

 When Delaney makes an important scientific discovery, it earns her a full ride at Middleford Academy, a fancy private school in Connecticut.
 Delaney has no reason to stay in Sawyer – and every reason to go – but she isn’t going without Cash.
 Cash isn’t sure he wants to leave his grandfather who has end stage emphysema.